JitheshMithra/QECops/README.md

 **Noise Model:**
 This project models independent bit-flip noise, where each bit is flipped with a probability known as _p_.
 This represents assumed hardware error rate, which is supplied as an input to the simulation.
-The tool also finds the analytical logical error rate using the binomial probability model so as to validate the monte carlo results which are based on repeated random trials.
+The tool also finds the analytical logical error rate using the binomial probability model so as to validate the Monte Carlo results which are based on repeated random trials.

 **Error correction:**
 Logical information is protected with a reptition code, which encodes one logical bit into multiple physical bits.
 Decoding is done with majority-vote decoding, which selects the most likely logical value after the noise is applied.